 A lot of people tend to hide their silver in the basement where the humidity is fairly high and this kickstarts the chemical reaction which ends up tarnishing the silver.
 The problem with tarnish that you can not simply wash it off, you will have to polish it.

-If you are constantly handling your silver than with the added moisture coming from your fingers you could start the tarnishing chemical reaction and it is not that easy to remove the tarnish.
+If you are constantly handling your silver then with the added moisture coming from your fingers you could start the tarnishing chemical reaction and it is not that easy to remove the tarnish.

-You should have serial numbers and receipts with which you can go to the authorities in the case that you have been robbed.
+You should have serial numbers and receipts with which you can go to the authorities in case you have been robbed.
 This is important because this way your silver can be tracked and everyone knows if you have a silver bar and it is out of the package without the serial number the value of that bar goes down.
-Burglars are going to want to keep your silver in a pristine as possible way to get the highest value as possible for your silver.
+Burglars are going to want to keep your silver pristine as possible this way to get the highest value possible for your silver.

 - Consider investing in a safe or a safety deposit box at a bank to store your silver securely.
 Ensure that the storage location is fire-resistant and protected from potential theft or damage.

 - Silver can tarnish over time due to exposure to air and moisture.
 To prevent tarnishing, store your silver in airtight containers or specially designed storage sleeves that provide a barrier against the elements.

 - When handling silver, use clean gloves or cotton gloves to minimize the transfer of oils and contaminants.
 Excessive handling can leave fingerprints and potentially damage the surface of the silver.
 Store silver items in a way that minimizes the need for frequent handling.